Itaachi07/SQL-Practice/exercise_04.md

 9. Display the Supplier table in the descending order of CITY.

+        select * from s order by city desc;
 ----------------------------------------------------

 10. Display the Part Table in the ascending order of CITY and within the city in the ascending order of Part names.